SchlossLab/Kozich_MiSeqSOP_AEM_2013/README.md

     |
     |- scratch/        # temporary files that can be safely deleted or lost
     |
-    |- study.Rmd       # executable Rmarkdown for this study, if applicable
+    |- Kozich_AEM_2013.Rmd # executable Rmarkdown for the original Kozich et al
-	|
+	|				   #   AEM 2013 manuscript
-    |- Makefile        # executable Makefile for this study, if applicable
+    |- Makefile        # executable Makefile for this study
 	|
     |- datapackage.json # metadata for the (input and output) data files